KhoomeiK/sanskrit-ocr/datagen/README.md

 You'll also need the following packages installed for synthetic data:

-`pip install weasyprint jinja2 tqdm pdf2image opencv-python imageio pydyf==0.10.0`
+`pip install weasyprint jinja2 tqdm pdf2image opencv-python imageio pydyf==0.10.0 augraphy`

 ## Rendering System Usage
 Each renderer can be used standalone within `datagen/` to generate samples: